openfisca/biryani/docs/source/tutorial1-web-form.rst

 First steps with *Biryani*
 ==========================

-*Biryani* is a Python package split into several modules to allow you to ony import the converters you need for your application.
+*Biryani* is a Python package split into several modules, to allow you to ony import the converters you need for your application.
+The most frequently used converters are in package :mod:`biryani.baseconv`.

-However for this tutorial, we will import all converters at once, using the meta module :mod:`biryani.allconv`:

->>> from biryani import allconv as conv
+>>> from biryani import baseconv as conv

 First we need to cleanup username: